Mathematical Formulation

 \(EF_e\)

-Round-trip efficiency of the pump/turbine cycle of a pumped-storage hydro power plant or charge/discharge of a battery
+Round-trip efficiency of the pump/turbine cycle of a pumped-storage hydro plant or charge/discharge of a battery

 p.u.